LibraryCodeLab/JSAgeCheckerProject/README.md

                              <b>var age=prompt("How old are you?");</b>

-5. Save your JavaScript and refresh your page and you should see your popup.
-You'll notice you can enter in an answer to the prompt, but it doesn't do anything.
+<i>Save your JavaScript and refresh your page and you should see your popup.
+You'll notice you can enter in an answer to the prompt, but it doesn't do anything.</i>

 6. Next, we will create our if/else statement.
 This will allow us to use the input to show a different message depending on how the user responds.
 We want the popup to show one message if the user is over 21 and a different message is they are under 21.
 <hr>